The Snowling Queen

 I was at mischief then, what fault,

-Canst thou find then, in play?
+Canst find thee, ’n play?

 We Snowlings fault thy rule.
 And on,